Quantum Work Capacitances: ultimate limits for energy extraction on noisy quantum batteries: Noise Models

 \subsubsection{Dephasing channels in higher dimensions}

-The results reported above can be generalized to QB models composed by q-cells of arbitrary dimension $d>2$, irrespective of the spectrum of the local Hamiltonian~$\hat{h}$ and of the specific structure of the dephasing coefficients one can assign to the various off-diagonal terms.
+The results reported above can be generalized to noisy quantum batteries composed by q-cells of arbitrary dimension $d>2$, irrespective of the spectrum of the local Hamiltonian~$\hat{h}$ and of the specific structure of the dephasing coefficients one can assign to the various off-diagonal terms.
 In particular, identifying with $|0\rangle$ and $|1\rangle$ the ground and maximal energy state of a single q-cell, one can use the state in Eq.~(\ref{ASYLOC}) to show that the bounds of Eqs.~(\ref{asy1}) and (\ref{asy2}) still apply, from which Eqs.~(\ref{r1sultato1}) and (\ref{collapse}) can then be easily recovered.